Austin Gomber: St. Louis Cardinals

 The St. Louis Cardinals selected Gomber in the fourth round of the 2014 MLB draft and signed him with a $374,100 bonus.
-His first assignment was to the State College Spikes of the Class A-Short Season New York–Penn League, where he recorded a 2-2 record and 2.30 ERA with 36 strikeouts in 11 games started for State College.
+His first assignment was to the State College Spikes of the Low-A New York–Penn League, where he recorded a 2–2 record and 2.30 ERA with 36 strikeouts in 11 games started for State College.

 In 2015, Gomber pitched for the Peoria Chiefs, where he was named a Midwest League All-Star.
-He finished the season with a 15−3 record and a 2.67 ERA, leading the league in wins, strikeouts (140) and batting average against (.198).
-At one point during the season, he won 13 consecutive decisions.
-The Cardinals named Gomber their Minor League Pitcher of the Month for August 2015, and, along with Alex Reyes, their Co-Minor League Pitchers of the Year.
+He finished the season with a 15–3 record and a 2.67 ERA, leading the league in wins, strikeouts (140) and batting average against (.198).
+At one point during the season, Gomber won 13 consecutive decisions.
+The Cardinals named him their Minor League Pitcher of the Month for August 2015, and, along with Alex Reyes, their Co-Minor League Pitchers of the Year.
 The Cardinals invited him to spring training as a non-roster player in 2016.

 Gomber began 2016 with the Palm Beach Cardinals and was promoted to the Springfield Cardinals in July.
-In his second start for Springfield on July 30, 2016, he pitched seven innings against the Northwest Arkansas Naturals and allowed one hit, no runs, two walks and struck out three.
+In his second start for Springfield, on July 30, 2016, he pitched seven innings against the Northwest Arkansas Naturals and allowed one hit, no runs, two walks and struck out three.
 Gomber had started 19 games over Classes A-Advanced and AA to that point in 2016, allowing a 2.69 ERA and a 1.04 WHIP over 120 2/3 innings.
-He finished the 2016 season with a combined 7-8 record and a 2.69 ERA in 21 starts.
+He finished the 2016 season with a combined 7–8 record and a 2.69 ERA in 21 starts.
 After the season, the Cardinals assigned Gomber to the Glendale Desert Dogs of the Arizona Fall League (AFL).
-Gomber was one of the best pitchers in the AFL and finished the season with seven games started, a 5-1 record, and a 2.14 ERA.
+Gomber was one of the best pitchers in the AFL and finished the season with seven games started, a 5–1 record, and a 2.14 ERA.

 Gomber spent 2017 with Springfield.
 After struggling during the first half of the season, Gomber posted a 1.92 ERA in his last ten games with Springfield.
-He finished the 2017 season 10-7 with a 3.34 ERA and 1.17 WHIP in 26 starts, as he pitched 143 innings (4th in the Texas League) and had 140 strikeouts (2nd) and gave up 61 walks (5th) and 17 home runs (6th).
+He finished the 2017 season 10–7 with a 3.34 ERA and 1.17 WHIP in 26 starts, as he pitched 143 innings (fourth in the Texas League) and had 140 strikeouts (second) and gave up 61 walks (fifth) and 17 home runs (sixth).
 The Cardinals added him to their 40-man roster after the season to protect him from being chosen in the Rule 5 Draft.

 Gomber began 2018 with the Memphis Redbirds.
-On April 23, 2018, in a game against the Iowa Cubs, Gomber tied the Redbirds' franchise record for strikeouts in a game with 16, joining Lance Lynn who also struck out 16 in 2010.
+On April 23, 2018, in a game against the Iowa Cubs, Gomber tied the Redbirds' franchise record for strikeouts in a game with 16, joining Lance Lynn, who also struck out 16 in 2010.